 How much is a PO Box?

-Why are there such wide price ranges?
-There are a number of factors that go into USPS PO Box price, including:
+You may be wondering why are there such wide price ranges?
+Well, there are a number of factors that go into USPS PO Box price, including:

 The next thing to consider when determining the cost of a PO Box is the size you want.
 Depending on the post office, you can usually find PO Boxes in five sizes, ranging from extra small to extra large.
 Most PO Boxes are 14.75” deep.